Extraordinary expenses (Außergewöhnliche Belastungen)

-Under income tax law, exceptional charges (Außergewöhnliche Belastungen) are divided into two categories.
-Paragraph 33a of the EStG regulates special exceptional charges.
+Under income tax law, extraordinary expenses (Außergewöhnliche Belastungen) are divided into two categories.
+Paragraph 33a of the EStG regulates special extraordinary expenses.
 This is where a training allowance (Ausbildungsfreibetrag) of €924 annually is set for an adult child who is undergoing training.
 Paragraph 33b again lists other exceptional charges.
 For example, these are lump sums (Pauschalen) for those must be taken care of free of charge.

-Special exceptional charges are fully deductible from the first cent, but there are lump sums and maximum amounts as well.
+Special extraordinary expenses are fully deductible from the first cent, but there are lump sums and maximum amounts as well.

 General exceptional charges are, however, only tax deductible for an individual reasonable limit of liability (zumutbare Belastungsgrenze).
 MyMemory For example, under Paragraph 33, this may be medical expenses.